 Southern Shrimp & Bean Recipes

-Early May marks the official start of shrimp season in Louisiana.
-This means weekend one-pot shrimp boils and indulging in the fresh seafood that graces the Gulf.
-Beans and shrimp have long made the perfect combo, and in the South that means we lay on the creole flavor.
+Early May marks the official start of shrimp season in Louisiana, and with it comes weekend, one-pot shrimp boils and indulging in the fresh seafood from the Gulf.
+Beans and shrimp have long made the perfect combo, and in the South, that means we lay on the Creole flavor.
 We’ve compiled our favorite recipes to kick off the shrimp season right.

-White beans and shrimp are a classic cajun combination, and we dutifully withhold the recipe for some of New Orlean’s finest.
+White beans and shrimp are a classic combination, and this recipe is one of New Orlean’s finest.

 Festival season is upon us in Louisiana and that means creamy White Beans and Shrimp are on the menu.
-Cafe Reconcile’s take on it is one of our favorites for many reasons.
+Cafe Reconcile’s take on it is one of our favorites.

-Shrimp covered in Creole seasoning seared in a hot skilled, and a bit of Fresh Mex makes this meal a flavorful taco feast.
-Cook with Camellia Brand Red Kidney Beans cooked in advance, and the recipe comes together quickly, too.
+Shrimp covered in Creole seasoning, seared in a hot skillet, and served with a bit of Fresh Mex creates this a flavorful taco feast.
+Make with Camellia Brand Red Kidney Beans cooked in advance, and the dish comes together quickly, too.

 Throughout the South, blackeye peas are popular New Year’s fare for the promise of luck and money (and because they taste so good).
 Good luck can grace your table all year long with this recipe.